thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

     While Azure Migrate does not support assessment for physical servers, it does support migration, using the Azure Site Recovery migration engine.
 The approach and architecture are similar to that used for VMware VMs.
 Alternatively, a number of third-party migration tools is listed on the [Azure Migration hub](https://azure.microsoft.com/migration/) and integrated into Azure Migrate.

     An alternative approach for migrating an on-premises VMware environment is to lift-and-shift into the [Azure VMware solution](https://azure.microsoft.com/services/azure-vmware/).
 This provides an Azure-hosted VMware environment.
 This approach offers speed of migration, application compatibility, and the ability to continue to use the tools and knowledge already embedded in the team.
-It does not offer all the advantages of a full cloud migration, but can still be very useful for difficult workloads or to meet aggresive schedules.
+It does not offer all the advantages of a full cloud migration, but can still be very useful for difficult workloads or to meet aggressive schedules.

     For database migration, dedicated database migration tools should be preferred.